SnehaJoshi11/bikesharing/README.md

 - Tableau is a data visualization tool which provides pictorial and graphical representations of data.
 - It allows to create stories that are visually appealing and understandable to any non-technical user.
 - It provides the tool which creates powerful analytic dashboards and tells clear story which can be easily shared to others.
-- It is simple, required little coding or write queries as 'Calculated Field' , to ensure your data is showing correct analytics as per the requirements.
+- It is simple, required little coding or write queries as 'Calculated Field’, to ensure your data is showing correct analytics as per the requirements.

 ## Requirements

 -  Change Trip Duration to a Datetime Format
   - Pandas to convert integer to a datetime datatype.

 -  Create Visualizations for the Trip Analysis
-    - Tableau to create visualizations, dashboard and story.
+    - Tableau to create visualizations, dashboard, and story.

 ## Resources